nikita0527/techfolios.github.io/userguide.md

 <img style="" src="images/techfolio-build-error.png" class="img-responsive">

 Other times, GitHub does not indicate an error, and instead your project or essay simply fails to appear in your site.
-In this case, the best way to determine the error is to run your site locally.
-You can either [install Jekyll](https://jekyllrb.com/) and build your site locally, or else ask someone who has Jekyll running locally to build your site and let you know the error.

-Based upon issues encountered by TechFolio users so far, here are some of the most common problems:
+In this case, the following tips might help you figure out what to do:

 ### 9.1 Site doesn't display: Poorly formatted Molly Maluhia instead